KAuser2094/computercraft/common/README.md

 ### BackpotCC

 Holds code to emulate features in later version of CC back to older versions.
-For example `multiTypedPeripherals` overloads the peripheral API to work closer to how it does in CC 1.99+.
+For example `1.99MultiTypedPeripherals` overloads the peripheral API to work closer to how it does in CC 1.99+.
 There backports (usualluy) applied locally (for the running environment) or globally.
 And will only load if needed, unless a parameter is passed to force it to overload again.

 ### CraftOSAPI